We're the UK's leading bowel cancer charity

 Time: 2-4.30pm

 Part two of our virtual education series will be hosted by our Clinical Lead Claire Coughlan.
-We’ll invite speakers to discuss the wider impact of late effects and how to support patients within a late effects clinic.
+Our panel of speakers will discuss the wider impact of late effects and how to support patients within a late effects clinic, including GI effects, sexual rehabilitation and fatigue.

 Part one speakers